Acceptance and Commitment Therapy: Eight-day Skills Intensive Both Parts

 3) targeted areas for improvement in your personal ACT practice

 4) expanded your physicalized repertoire If you didn’t already, you should feel confident enough to call yourself an ACT therapist, after this training.
-Prerequisite: Our Four day Part 1 Intensive skills training, or equivalent skills training.
+Prerequisite: Our Four day Introductory Level Intensive skills training, or equivalent skills training.

 Four Day programme breakdown